 The Wallace Foundation, an independent national philanthropy, seeks to improve learning and enrichment for disadvantaged children and foster the vitality of the arts for everyone.
 Wallace’s approach is to develop insights into important questions that, if answered, could help strengthen practices and policies within the foundation’s fields of interest.

-With assets of about $1.4 billion, the foundation is among the 50 largest private foundations in the United States.
+With assets of about $1.5 billion, the foundation is among the 50 largest independent foundations in the United States, according to 2014 figures from the Foundation Center.
 Wallace traces its origins back more than half a century to DeWitt and Lila Acheson Wallace, founders of The Reader’s Digest Association.

 Salary is commensurate with experience.
 Our benefits include health, dental, vision, life and disability insurance, a 403(b) retirement plan and paid time off.